paliwal90/geoElastic/README.md

 * cat: category of poi_name.
 * poi_name: name of poi - point of interest.
 * address: address of poi.
-* source: source from where data ie collected.
+* source: source from where data is being collected.

 2. OSM pbf to csv conversion